 "From start to finish – thank you!"

-About: General practices in Lanarkshire General practices in Lanarkshire University Hospital Monklands / Emergency department University Hospital Monklands Emergency department ML6 0JS University Hospital Monklands / Respiratory Medicine University Hospital Monklands Respiratory Medicine ML6 0JS
+About: General practices in Lanarkshire General practices in Lanarkshire University Hospital Monklands / Accident & Emergency University Hospital Monklands Accident & Emergency ML6 0JS University Hospital Monklands / Respiratory Medicine (Ward 17) University Hospital Monklands Respiratory Medicine (Ward 17) ML6 0JS

 Posted by NE1 (as ),